Swanwhite (Sibelius)

 Swanwhite (Svanevit), JS 189, is incidental music for orchestra by Jean Sibelius for a play of the same name by August Strindberg.
 It consists of a horn call and thirteen other movements.
-Sibelius completed it in 1908 and conducted the first performance at Helsinki's Swedish Theatre on 8 April 1908.
-In 1909, Sibelius drew from it a suite in seven movements, Op.
-54.

 Background

 Swedish actress Harriet Bosse had been impressed by one of Sibelius' earlier works, incidental music for the play Pelléas and Mélisande, after having played the role of Mélisande in 1906.
 Thus, Bosse suggested to Strindberg for Sibelius to score music to his play, Swanwhite.

 The play Swanwhite was written in 1902.
 It follows the tale of a princess, Swanwhite (that lives with her father, the Duke, and her evil stepmother), who is set to be married to a neighbouring king, but instead falls in love with his messenger, a prince.
 Although their relationship is approved by their late mothers, represented by swans, Swanwhite's stepmother works to sabotage it.

+Sibelius completed the work in 1908 and conducted the first performance at Helsinki's Swedish Theatre on 8 April 1908.
+In 1909, Sibelius drew from it a suite in seven movements, Op.
+54. The suite was given a British premiere on 29 September 1909 at the Promenade Concerts, under the baton of Henry Wood at Queen's Hall.